RianNegreiros/secure-password/README.md

 - Request Body: JSON with a single field password
 - Response:
   - 204 No Content if the password meets the security criteria.
-  - 400 Bad Request with an error message if the password is invalid.
+  - 400 Bad Request with error messages if the password is invalid.

 ## Running Tests